-What is a stalking or sexually oriented offense protection order and how long does it last?
+What types of stalking or sexually oriented offense protection orders are there and how long does one last?

 A stalking or sexually oriented offense protection order (“SSOOPO”) is designed to protect you, your family and household members from someone who has stalked you or committed sexually oriented offense against you.1 Like domestic violence protective orders, there are temporary and final SSOOPOs.